tigrkoshka/2023-MIPT-PL-Concepts/karma/README.md

 that interference.
 That is due to the fact that the Clang version of STL has not yet (as of March 2023) supported the C++20 `syncstream` library, which is used to resolve the messages interference issue when compiling with GCC.

+## C++ features used

+The implementation heavily uses the C++20 standard features, sometimes even if those are not absolutely necessary.
+That is because this task was taken not only as an opportunity to better understand a computer architecture and assembler languages, but also as a chance to learn more about modern C++ code design and libraries.